Team Building and Conflict Resolution- Individual Session

 Whittlesey

-Series Dates and Topics:
+Series Topics and Dates:

 This session looks at the building blocks of communicating clear messages to others.
 In a core aspect of leadership that is often taken for granted, those who excel at communicating often excel in supervision.
 Learn to avoid noise and interference, and how to properly process feedback to fine tune your messages for clearer understanding.